arthurchoung/AmigaNarrator/README.md

 Then, use 'narrator' to convert phonetic text to PCM samples.

+The PCM samples are S8 (signed 8-bit) at 22200 Hz.

+Don't forget to end your sentences with a period.

 Run 'translator' and 'narrator' with no arguments for a list of options, such as pitch, rate, and so forth.